-It's rather unfortunate that Disney didn't release a Universal Windows Platform (UWP) app, especially since in order to release an Xbox One app, they've already done most of the work needed to make one.
-Since 4K streaming isn't currently supported when streaming through the website, a UWP would be a great way to allow Windows 10 media PCs to stream Disney+ in UHD.
+It's rather unfortunate that Disney didn't release a Universal Windows Platform (UWP) app at launch, especially since in order to release an Xbox One app, they've already done most of the work needed to make one.
+Additionally, since 4K streaming isn't currently supported when streaming through the website, a UWP would be a great way to allow Windows 10 media PCs to stream Disney+ in UHD.

 Xbox, PlayStation & Streaming Hardware

-On the gaming console side, both the PlayStation 4 series and Xbox One series are supported right now, and the upcoming PS5 and Xbox Series X are expected to be supported when they launch at the end of the year.
+On the gaming console side, both the PlayStation 4 series and Xbox One series are supported right now, as well as the new PS5 and Xbox Series X and Series S consoles.
 I honestly believe that gaming consoles are the best for watching Disney+ because you can use your controller triggers to fast forward and rewind more easily than using the on-screen controls.

-On the mobile console side of the equation, no mobile consoles are currently supported, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
+No mobile consoles are currently supported on the mobile console side of the equation, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
 We have no concrete timeline on when it could launch on Switch, though.

-There's more UHD content on Disney+ right now than I thought there'd be, but unfortunately playing it will require a 4K Smart TV that supports UHD playback — or an 4K supported entertainment console connected to a 4K TV that supports HDCP 2.2 — so even if you have a 4K screen hooked up to your gaming PC, you won't be streaming 4K that way.
-There are plenty of 4K devices supported, such as the NVIDIA Shield TV 2019, as well as a whole host of excellent 4K TVs at every price point from $300 to $3000.
+There's more UHD content on Disney+ right now than I thought there'd be, but unfortunately, playing it will require a 4K Smart TV that supports UHD playback — or a 4K supported entertainment console connected to a 4K TV that supports HDCP 2.2 — so even if you have a 4K screen hooked up to your gaming PC, you won't be streaming 4K that way.
+However, there are plenty of 4K devices supported, such as the NVIDIA Shield TV 2019, as well as a whole host of excellent 4K TVs at every price point from $300 to $3000.

 What shows and movies are on Disney Plus?

 Disney has prided itself on its Vault of extensive content for decades.
 While the Disney Vault strategy was starting to decay in the digital age, Disney+ will reap most of its rewards by hosting most of the Disney Vault as well as an impressive array of content from Marvel, Lucasfilm, Fox, and National Geographic.
-Right now, Disney+ has about 500 films and over 7,500 TV episodes, including most of films in the Marvel Infinity Saga and Star Wars Skywalker Saga.
+Right now, Disney+ has about 500 films and over 7,500 TV episodes, including most of the films in the Marvel Cinematic Universe and Star Wars Skywalker Saga.